axlan/gdx_tactics/DEV_JOURNAL.md

+# 12/3 Finishing the win/lose conditions

+Need close the loop on finishing battles.
+I'll make it so that losing your command center, loses the game.
+Otherwise losing your troops loses the battle.

+I need to add some sort of retreat/reinforcement mechanic.

 # 11/30 Working on campaign map functionality

 I've been slowly implementing the functionality to control troop movements on the campaign map.